Please find below a handy guide and frequently asked questions relating to the GDPR.

 What to do now?

-Organisations should begin to consider what policies and procedures they currently have in place, and whether these will be adequate to meet the obligations imposed upon them under the regime created by the Regulation.
+Organisations should consider what policies and procedures they have in place, and whether these are adequate to meet the obligations imposed upon them under the GDPR.
 Where appropriate, any supply contracts should be considered to ensure that adequate rights are in place, for example relating to reporting of security breaches.

 Get in Touch

 With Lupton Fawcett on your side, you're taking control.
 Contact us today.

 Please complete this form to make an enquiry and we will get back to you as soon as we can.

 Remember you can still call us on 0333 323 5292 or email us at email@example.com